beyg1/Mern-Mastery-Plan/README.md

 ### Step 4: Undertake a Comprehensive MERN Stack Project 🌐

-Now that you understand each component and their basic integration, it's time to build a **more complex application**.
-This will test your ability to combine all technologies and handle more advanced features.
+Now that we understand each component and their basic integration, it's time to build a **more complex application**.
+This will test our ability to combine all technologies and handle more advanced features.

 #### 💡 **Project Ideas:**